identity2/Hugo-Blog/content/posts/andrew-ng-machine-learning-course-review.md

 $θ_j := θ_j - \alpha(\frac{1}{m}\sum _{i=1}^{m}((h_θ(x^{(i)})-y^{(i)})x_j^{(0)}-\frac{\lambda}{m}θ_j)$

 ### Neural Networks
 In recent years, the study of neural networks became increasingly popular due to the advance in computing power and the abundance of data collected.
-As a result, the instructor spent quite some time discussing the topics of neural networks. **Forward Propagation**, **Back Propagation**, and **One-Hot Encoding** are introduced, but the deeper mathematical derivations are skipped so the technical level is managable for beginners.
+As a result, the instructor spent quite some time discussing the topics of neural networks. **Forward Propagation**, **Back Propagation**, and **One-Hot Encoding** are introduced, but the deeper mathematical derivations are skipped so the technical level is manageable for beginners.

 ##### Forward Propagation (m training data, n features, L layers, K classes):
 **Feature:** $x = a^{(1)} = \begin{bmatrix}x_0 \\\ x_1 \\\ ... \\\ x_n \end{bmatrix}$